-Many of the customers in our community have had or used force plates for many years before deciding to integrate Sparta’s Movement Health Platform.
+Many of the customers in our community have had or used force plates for many years before deciding to integrate with our Movement Health Platform (MHP).
 And every conversation begins with the same simple, but crucial moments of education.

 The more common response is one of siloed ownership, “we only test when _____ is here because they’re the only one that knows how to use it.”
 It is common to see organizations test individuals only to take the next couple of months playing with data to try and find what looked “off” or maybe have that “aha” moment.
 Meanwhile, nothing has changed for the warfighters or athletes, leaving them feeling like lab rats.
 Force plates should collect dust in this instance.
 After all, are we here to protect the athletes and warfighters or to try and validate our own hypotheses?

 First off, it is not the hardware that helps us.
 Force Plates are a tool to collect accurate data, a means to an end.
 The force plate data helped us build our database to develop and iteratively improve machine learning models with the ultimate goal of providing information that helps practitioners optimize human performance, allowing them to perform at a higher level.